kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

   │       -> Kernel hardening options                                                                                                                                                                  │
   │         -> Memory initialization
 ```
-This kernel option corresponds to adding the gcc argument -fzero-call-used-regs=used-gpr.
+This kernel option corresponds to adding the gcc argument `-fzero-call-used-regs=used-gpr`.

 #### Other operating systems